kimiakrs/SQL-Injection-Attack-Defense-Framework/README.md

 3. Prepare the virtual base like web hosting to implement your website

-4. Create Databse based on determined database name in the source code
+4. Create Database based on appropriate name in the source code

 5. Configure database web hosting and config files

 6. Run Appliction